-This Policy is intended to provide Valeura personnel (“employees“) with basic knowledge and concepts relating to bribery.
-It is to be read and applied together with the Valeura Anti Bribery Guidance (the “Guidance”).
+This Policy is intended to provide you with basic knowledge and concepts relating to bribery.
+Please read it, together with the Valeura Anti Bribery Guidance, which is annexed to this Policy (the “Guidance”).

 This Policy cannot and will not provide definitive answers to every bribery related question.
 Instead, this Policy aims to provide you with the tools to identify potential bribery issues.
 When these issues arise, immediately contact the Anti Bribery Officer for further guidance.

 Non-compliance with this Policy may result in severe criminal or civil penalties which will vary according to the offence and could include imprisonment.
-Any employee acting in contravention of this Policy may also face immediate disciplinary action up to and including termination for cause.
+Anyone acting in contravention of this Policy may also face immediate disciplinary action up to and including termination for cause.

 “Associated entities” includes, but is not limited to any subsidiaries, agents, intermediaries, contractors, suppliers, representatives or any other outside parties acting on behalf of Valeura (individuals or organizations).